Essentials to help you transition into your new home.

 c.
 The Resident acknowledges that, in accordance with section 4 of the University’s Academic Calendar, they are required to purchase a meal plan, and agrees to purchase such a plan.
 The Resident further acknowledges and agrees that the meal plan is non-transferrable, and cannot be sublet, sold, loaned or otherwise used by anyone other than the resident to which it is assigned.

 d.
 The Resident acknowledges that each residence building charges a house fee, which is established by the students themselves to enable them to provide for various house activities.
 The Resident agrees to pay the full fee as levied by the house to which he or she is assigned.
-The residence dues are $110 and are charged to your student account.
+At the time of publication, the residence dues are $100.00 and are charged to your student account.
+This amount is subject to change.

 e.
 The Resident acknowledges that Housing Services will post appropriate charges, including, but not limited to accommodation fees, meal plan charges, repairs, cleaning, and monetary sanctions to their financial account with the University.